- Practice Areas

 There is no fee for this consultation.
 And, as we represent clients in injury matters on a contingency fee basis, you will not need to pay any up-front costs, as we are only paid out of compensation that is secured.
 We also advance all litigation costs and expenses while a case is ongoing.

 We understand that an accident can have a tolling experience on the victim and their family, even more so when someone else caused the collision.
-Our personal injury attorneys at Mickelsen Dalton LLC will handle your case with the utmost care and confidence.
+The South Carolina personal injury attorneys at Mickelsen Dalton LLC will handle your case with the utmost care and confidence.
 We strive to win.

 If you or a loved one has been injured through the negligence of someone else, contact our attorneys today by giving us a call at (843) 804-0428 (South Carolina) or (678) 641-9054 (Georgia) or email us at firstname.lastname@example.org.
 You can also contact us via online messaging found on our website.
 We are available 24 hours a day, seven days a week.